-As we transition past the 2020 general election and into the winter months, we're certain you are aware of the alarming number of newly confirmed cases of COVID-19 in Pennsylvania.
-Not since mid-October have we seen a daily case count below 1,000.
-And on October 27th, the commonwealth experienced the largest single-day confirmed caseload since the pandemic began.
-In short, we are very much experiencing the 'fall resurgence' or 'second wave' that experts have warned of since early March.
+As we transition into the winter months, Pennsylvania has experienced an alarming number of new COVID-19 cases.
+Not since mid-October have we seen a daily case count below 1,000, and on October 27th, the commonwealth experienced the largest single-day confirmed caseload since the pandemic began.

+In short, we are very much experiencing the 'fall resurgence', or 'second wave', that experts have warned of since early March.

 The Pennsylvania Health Care Association (PHCA) and LeadingAge PA represent the population most vulnerable to COVID-19: senior citizens, most with comorbidities and underlying conditions, residing in nursing homes, personal care homes and assisted living communities.
-And since the beginning of the pandemic, we have fought fervently for the critical needs of the long-term care sector: funding, Personal Protective Equipment (PPE), testing, staffing and liability protections.
+And since the beginning of the pandemic, we've fought fervently for the critical needs of the long-term care sector: funding, Personal Protective Equipment (PPE), testing, staffing and liability protections.

-That's why it is most concerning to our organizations that, throughout the last few weeks, you've likely heard glowing reviews and positive feedback from the Wolf Administration regarding the Regional Response Health Collaborative Program, or 'RRHCP'.
-Additionally, you've likely also heard the calls for additional funding, and a continuation of the program past its December 1st deadline.
+That's why it is most concerning to our organizations that, throughout the last few weeks, your administration has touted the Regional Response Health Collaborative Program, or 'RRHCP', as both an overwhelming success and the answer to the challenges facing long-term care in Pennsylvania.